Middle Back Pain? Try This Unlikely Exercise.

 How Your Back Absorbs Stress:

 In order to distribute and absorb stress, your spine develops a set of natural curves.
 These curves begin forming as soon as you are able to walk.
-The picture on the below (courtesy of http://www.ideafit.com/fitness-library/the-perils-of-Ipoor-posture) we see the neck (cervical spine) and the lower back (lumbar spine) form a backwards C shape (a lordosis).
-The mid-back (thoracic spine) and sit bone (sacrum) form a C shaped curve known as a kyphosis.
+In the picture below (courtesy of http://www.ideafit.com/fitness-library/the-perils-of-Ipoor-posture) we see the neck (cervical spine) and the lower back (lumbar spine) form a backwards C shape (a lordosis).
+The mid-back (thoracic spine) and sit bone (sacrum) form a C shaped curve known as kyphosis.
 The typical Thoracic kyphosis is approximately 40° to distribute the force through your mid-back efficiently.
 This increased force usually results in slack being taken up but increased motion through your neck, lower back, or shoulders.

 Sitting at a desk staring at a computer all day, looking down at our phone on the way home from work, and pushing your neck through our arms on the last couple of reps of a heavy push press or snatch are all common causes of upper thoracic stiffness, but another stressor you may not realize is stress itself.